jesusrafaelchris/SwiftUI/Week 5.md

 #### ❓ **Management of Conditionals**

-Are there too many conditional statements cluttering the view?

-SwiftUI can struggle to resolve views with complex conditionals, so it's important to manage them effectively.

-As per our guidelines, we recommend using `.map` instead of traditional `if let` statements for optional unwrapping.
+As per our guidelines, we recommend using `.map` instead of traditional `if` statements.
 This approach leads to cleaner, more concise code.

 For example: